Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Conclusion

 \section{Conclusion}

 In this work, we developed a methodology for learning Bayesian inverse maps from the observed data to posteriors by using an amortization network.
-The amortization network is a deep neural network that takes in observation data as input and outputs the corresponding posterior parameters.
-By using this amortization network, we avoided the need to compute per observation variational parameters and instead we computed the amortization network parameters which are a set of global variational parameters that generalize over all observations.
+The amortization network is a black box neural net based model, that takes in observation data as input and outputs the corresponding posterior.
+By using this amortization network, we avoided the need to compute per observation variational parameters and instead, we computed the amortization network parameters which are a set of global variational parameters that generalize over all observations.
 We learned these amortization network parameters with an amortized approach for variational inference by taking an additional expectation over standard ELBO with respect to all observations compatible with the model.
-Towards this end note that, once the amortization network is trained posterior parameters of an observation are available just at the forward pass of the network thereby enabling real-time on the fly inference.
+We also proved theoretically that, under certain assumptions, optimizing the proposed amortized loss is equivalent to solving all possible VI problems in one shot.
+Towards this end note that, once the amortization network is trained posteriors of observation data are available just at the forward pass of the network thereby enabling real-time on-the-fly inference.

-The inference models that we employed in this work are full-rank Gaussian densities, where the mean vector and covariance matrix are specified using our amortization network.
-We demonstrated the performance of our amortization network through three examples.
-The posteriors estimated from our amortization network are consistent with the ground truth posteriors from MCMC, except for the cases with posteriors involving non-gaussian nature and multi-modalities.
-Hence in the future, to address this we intend to extend our amortized inference approach by using conditional normalizing flow-based models \cite{kobyzev2020normalizing, ardizzone2019guided} to model the posterior.
-These flow based models represent the complex posterior densities by applying a series of invertible and differentiable transformations to simple conditional densities.